dawsers/scroll/README.md

 ### Tips for Using Marks

-*scroll* also supports sway's mark based navigation.
+Even though trails and trailmarks are in general more useful because of the `jump` functionality, *scroll* also supports sway's mark based navigation.
 I use these scripts and key bindings:

 ``` config
     # Marks